 Keep in mind, these pictures will NOT be full body.
 They are only waist up.
 The way moms hold baby, we will only see the top portion of your top and your shoulder.
+There is no need to worry about shoes, and you can wear comfy pants!
 I do not recommend jewelry such as bracelets or necklaces.
 They tend to get in the way of holding baby, and you usually don’t see them.
 Most of the time moms end up having to take them off.
 Earrings are fine 🙂 I love light colors, creams, and pastels.
 Bonus points for lace!
 Dads look great in a solid button down shirt.

 Sibling Newborn Photos